ScriptFUSION/Porter/README.md

 Those wishing to consume a Porter provider create one instance of `Porter` for their application and an instance of `ImportSpecification` for each data import they wish to perform.
 Those publishing providers must implement `Provider` and `ProviderResource`.

 The first half of this manual covers Porter's main API for consuming data services.
 The second half covers architecture, interface and implementation details for publishing data services.
-There's an intermission in-between so you'll know where the separation is!
+There's an intermission in-between, so you'll know where the separation is!

 Text marked as `inline code` denotes literal code, as it would appear in a PHP file.
 For example, `Porter` refers specifically to the class of the same name within this library, whereas *Porter* refers to this project as a whole.

 Porter has a dual API for the synchronous and asynchronous workflow dichotomy.
 Almost every Porter feature has an asynchronous equivalent.
 You will need to choose which you prefer to use.
 Most examples in this manual are for the synchronous API, for brevity and simplicity, but the asynchronous version will invariably be similar.
-Working synchronously may be easier when getting started but you are encouraged to use the async API if you are able, to reap its benefits.
+Working synchronously may be easier when getting started, but you are encouraged to use the async API if you are able, to reap its benefits.

 Usage
 -----